ksherer1492/capstone/README.md

 **Capstone Project – Master of Science in Data Science & Analytics**

-This Streamlit dashboard is designed for aspiring or current restaurant owners seeking **data-driven insights** into optimal locations and business strategies in four major U.S. cities: **Chicago, Austin, New York, and Los Angeles**.
+This Streamlit dashboard is designed for aspiring or current restaurant owners seeking data-driven insights into optimal locations and key factors influencing restaurant success in four major U.S. cities: **Chicago, Austin, New York, and Los Angeles**.

 ## Objective